 The vibe: opulent Victorian setting

-A breathtakingly grand and glamorous venue, the Northhall enjoys views of the Thames and nearby Whitehall Gardens and is perfect if you’re taking in a show at the Playhouse Theatre (currently showing Spamalot, NI!
-NI!) across the road.
+A breathtakingly grand and glamorous venue, the Northhall enjoys views of the Thames and nearby Whitehall Gardens and is perfect if you’re taking in a show at the Playhouse Theatre (currently showing 1984, An Inspector Calls) across the road.
 Friendly and knowledgeable service ensures a relaxed atmosphere, and the ground floor bar is our top-tip for an intimate drinkie after the final curtain.
-The set menu will set you back £30, and comes with a glass of Champagne.
+The theatre set menu will set you back £28 for three courses.

 Great for: pre-theatre, early week post-theatre, after-show drinks